Be sure to choose the correct Application Version from the dropdown on the right to see only information that applies to the correct version of Exago.

-Additionally, you'll need to take down the region code for the location of your cloud server.
+- Locate the region code for the location of the cloud server.
 See Regions and Availability Zones for more information.

-- region - Indicates the region of the cloud server.
+region— the region of the cloud server from step 2.

 To enable EC2 instances access to S3 buckets, an IAM role needs to be created and tied to the instances with a policy allowing that level of access.

-To use instance credentials, set every instance of accesskey to equal 'ec2' (accesskey='ec2').
+To use instance credentials, set every instance of accesskey to ec2.

 The Config, Reports, and Temp files can all reside in a single S3 bucket, and will be placed automatically into separate Config, Reports, and Temp folders, which should not need to be created ahead of time.

-There are two ways which you can specify a cloud location for the config file:
+There are three ways to specify a cloud location for this config file:

-- A file in the Exago install directory called appSettings.config.
+- A file in the Web Application install directory called appSettings.config.

-- If you're using the .NET API, a parameter in the API constructor method.
+- When using the .NET API, an argument in the API constructor method.

-To set the config file location, place your connection string in the appSettings.config file:
+To set the config file location, place or change this ExagoConfigPath node in the

 <add key="ExagoConfigPath" value="pathtype=s3;region='region';accesskey='accesskey';secretkey='secretkey';bucketname='bucketname';storagekey=config"/>